2020 Stanley Cup playoffs: (8) Toronto Maple Leafs vs. (9) Columbus Blue Jackets

 Toronto finished eighth in the Eastern Conference with 81 points in 70 games for a points percentage of .579 and 28 RWs.
 Columbus had the same points percentage, but with 25 RWs they finished ninth.
 This was the first playoff meeting between these two teams.
 These teams split their two-game regular season series.

 The Blue Jackets defeated the Maple Leafs in five games.
 Joonas Korpisalo shut out the Maple Leafs in game one, stopping all 28 shots in a 2–0 victory.
-Maple Leafs goaltender Frederik Andersen responded with his own shut out in game two, stopping 20 shots in the process of a 3–0 victory.
-Pierre-Luc Dubois's hat-trick, three-goal comeback-fulfilling, overtime goal spurred Columbus' game three victory, winning by a score of 4–3.
+Maple Leafs goaltender Frederik Andersen responded with his own shutout in game two, stopping 20 shots in the process of a 3–0 victory.
+Pierre-Luc Dubois's hat-trick, three-goal comeback-fulfilling, overtime goal spurred Columbus' game three victory, winning by the score of 4–3.
 The Maple Leafs then responded with their own three-goal comeback, all while sporting an extra attacker with the goaltender pulled.
-Auston Matthews then scored the overtime game-winner, the Leafs were victorious by a score of 4–3.
+Auston Matthews then scored the overtime game-winner, and the Leafs were victorious by the score of 4–3.
 In game five, Korpisalo shut the door on the Leafs, stopping all 33 shots in a 3–0 victory to advance to the first round of the playoffs.